 Environmental models in this study accounted for only part of the total variation in functional diversity.
 In a previous study of relatively unmodified riparian plant communities in south-eastern Australia, 80% of variation in functional dispersion was explained by a combination of variability in flood frequency, variability in flood magnitude, and mean daily summer flow (Lawson 2015).
 A fraction of this variation was independently explained by climate, and none was independently explained by soil variables (Lawson et al. in press).
 In contrast, much of the variance in functional diversity metrics in the current study was jointly explained by hydrological, climate and soil models.
 The single weak relationship observed between functional diversity and flow modification suggests that local land management practices and land use histories, which could not be accounted for in this study, may have had a strong influence on diversity (Foster et al. 2003).
 Additionally, our environmental gradient analyses are based on a niche optimisation paradigm of community assembly, and do not account for neutral processes or biotic interactions (Kraft et al. 2015).

 Substantial variation in exotic abundance was jointly explained by hydrological and land use models.
-The proportion of catchment land-use associated with irrigated agricultural production was typically low, but production from natural environments (forestry etc.) was common and dominated a number of catchments.
+The proportion of catchment land-use associated with irrigated agricultural production was typically low but production from natural environments (forestry etc.) was common and dominated a number of catchments.
 The rationale for our hypotheses was that environmental heterogeneity should result in structural complexity of habitat and therefore limit competitive exclusion by invasive species.
-We found that exotic abundance was associated with more hydrologically heterogeneous sites, and a greater proportion of catchment used for forestry.
+We found that exotic abundance was associated with more hydrologically heterogeneous sites and a greater proportion of catchment used for forestry.
 Thus the combined stresses of disturbance from forestry practices and heterogeneous flows may favour novel species assemblages.
 It is notable that flow modification was not significantly associated with exotic abundance, given that altered flow regimes have been linked to invasion in previous studies of regulated Australian river systems (Catford et al. 2011; Greet, Cousens & Webb 2012).
-It may be significant that while these studies found flow modification to exacerbate invasion primarily by herbaceous species, the most dominant invaders in this study tended to be woody trees or vines (e.g. Leucaena leucocephala, Macfadyena unguis-cati, Celtis sinensis).
+It may be significant that while these studies found flow modification exacerbated invasion primarily by herbaceous species, the most dominant invaders in this study tended to be woody trees or vines (e.g. Leucaena leucocephala, Macfadyena unguis-cati, Celtis sinensis).

 Environmental conditions may also have interactive effects on exotic abundance and riparian plant diversity.
 We originally intended to model a set of competing hypotheses about the effects of interactions between environmental conditions on diversity and exotic abundance, but the analyses described here were performed post-hoc, and the scope of possible models proved too wide to winnow down based on our limited prior understanding of the system.
 Future studies which explicitly accommodate tests for interactions into experimental design may provide more insight into environmental controls on diversity.